IP Checker

 ### Browser Score

-A numeric indicator: how many anonymity issues were detected. **The lower, the better.**&#x20;
+A numeric score showing how many anonymity issues were detected. **The lower, the better.**

 {% hint style="info" %}

-Click **"View details"**&#x74;o see a full report for each parameter.
+Click **"View details"** to see the full report for each parameter.

 {% endhint %}